18 Mid Century Modern Siding Design Ideas

 3. Brushed Stone, Iced Windows, And Wood

 Variety is the spice of life, is it not?
 This designer chose multiple siding styles alongside multiple window styles.
-Frosted glass, brushed wood, and elegant wood-look exterior siding made this home look like a multidimensional work of art.
+Frosted glass, brushed wood, and elegant exterior wood cladding made this home look like a multidimensional work of art.

 4. Crisp White And Wood